 You end up reacting instead of planning…again.

-Before you set 2026 goals, look at the friction Before writing goals, look for repeat problems.
+Before writing goals, look for repeat problems.

 Not the big disasters.